cul-it/ci-jenkins-pantheon-wordpress/README.md

 The multidev sites in Pantheon are named ci-1, ci-2, ci-3, etc.

 Creating a new site with this upstream:
-* Create site in the organization 'Cornell University: Library Systems', not 'Cornell University: Cornell Information Technologies'
+* Create site in the organization 'Cornell University: Cornell Information Technologies'
-* Use the upstream called CI-Jenkins-Wordpress-Upstream-Private
+* Use the upstream called CI-Jenkins-Wordpress-Upstream
 * Once at the site dashboard, select 'install later'
 * Switch the site to git development mode
 * clone the code to your local machine